VarsityPlug0/Ramza/DEPLOYMENT_SUMMARY.md

 ## Recent Fixes
 1. Fixed database migration issues by ensuring setup scripts run before web server start
 2. Improved error handling in setup scripts
+3. Switched to using a shell script for startup to ensure proper execution on Render
-3. Verified migration process works correctly both locally and on Render
+4. Verified migration process works correctly both locally and on Render

 ## Troubleshooting
 If you encounter any issues: